MNoorFawi/logic-programming-in-python/README.md

 to construct the rules of the puzzle and the program will come up with the solutions in seconds.

-Let’s try to solve the famous ![Zebra Riddle](https://en.wikipedia.org/wiki/Zebra_Puzzle).
+Let’s try to solve the famous [Zebra Riddle](https://en.wikipedia.org/wiki/Zebra_Puzzle).

 First here are the rules that we need to construct in the program.